Party Planning Mistakes To Avoid

-As the vaccine rolls out and we can begin to gather safely again, one of the things we’re looking forward to most is throwing some amazing and well-deserved parties.
+As the vaccine rolls out and we can begin to gather safely again, one of the things we're looking forward to most is throwing some fantastic and well-deserved parties.
 However, after the long layoff, our party-planning skills may have atrophied a bit in lockdown.
-No one wants to inaugurate post-pandemic life with a party that doesn’t go quite as planned—we’ve been dealing with things not going quite as planned for long enough.
-Before you start gathering supplies and curating playlists for future events, let’s take a quick refresher course on some of the most egregious party planning mistakes to avoid.
+No one wants to inaugurate post-pandemic life with a party that doesn't go quite as planned—we've been dealing with things not going quite as planned for long enough.
+So before you start gathering supplies and curating playlists for future events, let's take a quick refresher course on some of the most egregious party planning mistakes to avoid.

 Wrong Theme or No Theme

 Any trip to your local party-planning superstore should confirm that there are innumerable roads you can go down in selecting party décor.
 The challenge, then, is making sure you choose the right one.
 Color palettes are essential to setting the right mood.
 If you have family over for a sumptuous Easter brunch, you'll want to deck the house in a pleasantly vernal palette of pastels, suggesting dyed eggs and floral blooms.
 Celebrating Easter with decorations in silver and black would simply be a bad fit.
 As much of a misstep as an ill-fitting color scheme is, not having any theme will underwhelm your guests.
 Go the extra mile to set an appropriate mood for the occasion.